Iran denies offering new plan on nuclear impasse

-DUBAI (Reuters) - Iran denied on Saturday a U.S. media report that it had offered a “nine-step plan” aimed at solving its stand-off with the West over its disputed nuclear program.
+DUBAI, Oct 6 (Reuters) - Iran denied on Saturday a U.S. media report that it had offered a “nine-step plan” aimed at solving its stand-off with the West over its disputed nuclear programme.

 The New York Times reported on Thursday that Iran had proposed a plan to European officials that required the West to lift harsh oil and economic sanctions in return for the eventual suspension of uranium enrichment by Tehran.